DARPA-ASKEM/terarium/docs/workflow operations/Optimize Doc.md

 `Risk tolerance`:
     Acceptible risk on on the threshold.
 This is a percent and should be between 0 and 100.
     This means if we were to ask:
-    I want to turn on "quarantine" in day 30.
-How strong/effective (high beta needs to be) will this quarantine need to be in order to keep the number of infected lower than a (specified threshold) number? with a risk of 5.
+    I want to turn on a quarantine intervention in day 30 for 90 days.
+What will the value for the parameter that impacts infected growth `beta` need to be in order to keep the number of infected lower than a (specified threshold) number?
-    Our resulting policy would keep our infected lower than the (specified threshold) 95% of simulations.
+    If I set my risk to 5 then our resulting policy would keep our infected lower than the (specified threshold) 95% of simulations.

 ## Output Files: